vega/altair/doc/case_studies/exploring-weather.rst

     df = data.seattle_weather()
     df.head()

-The data is loaded from the web and stored in a Pandas DataFrame, and from here we can explore it with Altair.
+The data is loaded from the web and stored in a pandas DataFrame, and from here we can explore it with Altair.

 Let’s start by looking at the precipitation, using tick marks to see the